In sci-fi movies, we see the vision of the future: high-tech buildings, nanotechnologies, virtual reality integrated into the society on all levels.

 - Robots-humans cooperation has become the strongest trend and helped to rapidly improve productivity

-- The Internet of Things has a potential life-changing impact for the human race.
+- The Internet of Things has a potentially life-changing impact for the human race.
 Global economic value of IoT is predicted to be in the range of trillions of dollars.